-The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and a date stamp.
+The complaint shall be presented to the compliance officer, who shall maintain a log of complaints received, providing each with a code number and a date stamp.
+If a site administrator not designated as a compliance officer receives a complaint, the site administrator shall notify the compliance officer.